blesuer0729/pubmed-biorxiv-emails-py/README.md

 ## Dependencies

-The app requires you install the BeautifulSoup4 python library
+The app uses the requests, BeautifulSoup4, and argparse libraries

 ## Running